-To receive more information about the Pre-College academic programme as soon as it is available, sign up for the Summer School newsletter.
+To receive more information about the 2019 Pre-College academic programme as soon as it is available, sign up for the Summer School newsletter.

 The Pre-College Programme is designed to introduce students to the key disciplines and methodologies of a Sciences Po education.
 Participants tackle rigorous academic content through an interdisciplinary lens, exploring current issues in international relations, political science and more.
-Download the Academic Overview (PDF, 170 Ko) and provisional calendar (PDF, 80 Ko) for the 2018 Pre-College Programme.

-The 2018 academic programme includes a variety of courses, representing about 48 contact hours in total, spread over the course of three weeks.
+The academic programme includes a variety of courses, representing about 48 contact hours in total, spread over the course of three weeks.
 All the students attend the same core courses in the social sciences and take an elective class of their choice.

-Core courses in the social sciences
+2019 Core courses in the social sciences

 - A Common Narrative for Europe, by Christophe de Voogd

-- European Integration, by Jan Rovny
+- European Integration: Calming a Conflicted Continent, by Jan Rovny

-- International Law, by Martina Smuclerova
+- Coercion in International Law: Who is the World Police?, by Martina Smuclerova

 The academic programme includes classes and activities on weekdays, with cultural trips and excursions on weekends.
 Learn more on life outside the classroom.